 About the Project

-Christopher Warnock, through the Tenants' Project represents both tenants and landlords.
+Christopher Warnock represents both tenants and landlords.
 Tenant cases are taken on a pro bono and reduced fee basis and also on a flat or contingency fee or hourly rate depending on the type of case.
 So far landlord representation has been on a hourly rate.
-The Tenants' Project provides information for tenants and landlords, and provides a focus for efforts to change the rental culture for landlords and tenants in Iowa City.
+The Tenants' Project provides information for tenants and landlords, and provides a focus for efforts to improve the rental culture for landlords and tenants in Iowa City.

 Please note that information provided by the Tenants' Project via this website or by phone or e-mail enquiry is only general information not detailed legal research which applies to the specific facts and law of your case.
 While information provided to an attorney by a prospective client has some legal protections, no attorney/relationship is formed with Christopher Warnock, the Tenants' Project or affiliated attorneys until a retainer agreement is signed.